SCHOOL PROGRAMS AND WRITING WORKSHOPS

 AUTHOR VISIT BASICS

-Shelley has assembly programs for grades K-8 and writing workshops for grades 4-8.
-All programs are interactive and offer great curriculum connections!
+Shelley has a variety of assembly programs and writing workshops designed for grades 4-8*.
+All programs are interactive and offer many curriculum connections, including STEM, STEAM, and MakerSpace.

-A full-day visit includes four program sessions selected from the list below.
-Most schools choose to do three assemblies and one small group program for their full-day schedule.
+A full day visit includes four program sessions selected from the list below.
+Most schools choose to do three assemblies and one small group program such as a Q&A lunch or writing workshop for their full day schedule.

 Full day: $1500, plus travel beyond northern Ohio